The Brass Teapot: Musical Adaptation

 In 2019, the dramatic stage rights for the film were optioned by Brass Teapot Development LLC / producer Erik Kaiko, who had seen the film years prior.
 Mosley and Macy wrote a first draft of the script adaptation, and the first draft of the score was completed by Cardigan in 2021.

 Following an informal 2021 Zoom reading and a writing retreat in 2022, major structural changes were implemented, and further improvements were made.
-The piece was named a semi-finalist for the Eugene O%27Neill Theater Center’s 2023 National Music Theater Conference, as well as the American Music Theatre Project at Northwestern University.
-The third complete draft was accepted into the 2024 Chicago Musical Theatre Festival, produced by Kokandy Productions at Steppenwolf Theatre Company, and NAMT’s 36th Annual Festival of New Musicals in 2024.
+The piece was named a semi-finalist for the Eugene O'Neill Theater Center’s 2023 National Music Theater Conference, as well as the American Music Theatre Project at Northwestern University.
+The third complete draft was accepted into the 2024 Chicago Musical Theatre Festival, produced by Kokandy Productions at Steppenwolf Theatre Company, and NAMT's 36th Annual Festival of New Musicals in 2024.

 A developmental production was staged by Los Angeles theatre company Firefly Theatre Group in May 2025.